kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 ### DISCLAIMER

 I am forced by the reality of all the development complexities to strongly suggest that until this sketch has been bug-free at the latest revision level for at least three to four weeks after I claim it to be bug-free, all potential users just hold off unless you are prepared to fix my sketch bugs.
-Sorry. ( The current "bug" might instead be circuit malfunction, but until I finish troubleshooting, I can't know.
-Besides, I still have plenty of work to do preparing my sold house in accordance to the sales contract for its next owner; Sept.
-10 deadline on that. )
+Sorry for not being perfect.

 In the sketch source code of this project, you'll find some self-explanatorily-named constants near the top that you'll need to set for your preferences and configuration.
 Find and adjust these: